 If Oracle System Assistant has been erased, overwritten, or corrupted, you can download the image file that is available from the My Oracle Support web site to restore an update image of Oracle System Assistant to the USB device.
-In addition, use this procedure to restore Oracle System Assistant software after replacing a USB drive, or as required.

 The package name for the update image for the server is: